mcib3d/mcib3d-core/README.md

 `mvn package`

-You then should be able to open the project in Netbeans, Eclipse, or IntelliJ.
+You then should be able to open the project in your favorite IDE.

 If you want to include this library as part as your maven project, use this dependency :